EdwinVW/dapr-workshop/Assignment07/step-by-step-java.md

 1. Open the file `java/FineCollectionService/src/main/java/dapr/fines/FineCollectionConfiguration.java` in VS Code.

-1. Replace the line with the `fineCalculatorLicenseKey` instance variable as well as the `@Value` annotation above it.
-Replace it with the following code:
+1. Remove the line with the `fineCalculatorLicenseKey` instance variable as well as the `@Value` annotation above it.
+Replace them with the following code:

    ```java
    @Bean